rust-lang/rust/text/2141-alternative-registries.md

 - There will be a number of directories in the git repository.
   - `1/` - holds files for all crates whose names have one letter.
   - `2/` - holds files for all crates whose names have two letters.
-  - `3/` - holds files for all crates whose names have three letters.
+  - `3/a` etc - for all crates whose names have three letters, their files will be in a directory named `3`, then a subdirectory named with the first letter of their name.
   - `aa/aa/` etc - for all crates whose names have four or more letters, their files will be in a directory named with the first and second letters of their name, then in a subdirectory named with the third and fourth letters